soasis/idk/documentation/source/api/unwrap.rst

 Utility extension points to transform a potentially wrapped value (like :doc:`ztd::uninit <uninit>`) so that the "real" value an be used.
 Often used in the guts of generic code rather than anywhere truly important, but a useful little utility nonetheless.

-.. doxygenfunction:: ztd::unwrap_iterator
+.. doxygenvariable:: ztd::unwrap_iterator

-.. doxygenfunction:: ztd::unwrap
+.. doxygenvariable:: ztd::unwrap